Nanny Work Agreement

 Download PDF Version | Download Word Version

-Welcome to our family!
-The following contract ensures we are all on the same page regarding start date, vacation days, sick days, payments, expense reimbursement, and additional guidelines outlined below under “Nanny Responsibilities, Rules, and Daily Schedule.”
+The following contract ensures we are all on the same page regarding start date, vacation days, sick days, payments, expense reimbursement, and additional guidelines outlined below under “Nanny Responsibilities and Daily Schedule.”

 While the agreement below is static, the addendum serves as a working/active agreement as the child(ren) grow and develop through the years and their needs change.

-This agreement, executed on date
+This agreement, executed on date, is between:

 Parent: signature